 Medications

 Medications for OCD may also be used in treatment whether on its own or when co-occurring with an eating disorder; SSRIs are commonly used to treat OCD symptoms.
-SSRIs often require higher daily doses when treating OCD versus depression.11 Antidepressants, antipsychotics, and mood stabilizers may be used to treat eating disorders or other comorbid but associated conditions.
+SSRIs often require higher daily doses when treating OCD versus depression.12 Antidepressants, antipsychotics, and mood stabilizers may be used to treat eating disorders or other comorbid but associated conditions.

 Both eating disorders and OCD require specialized training to treat properly, so anyone struggling should seek out mental health professionals who have expertise in these areas.
-Without a comprehensive treatment plan that addresses both the ED and OCD, it will be difficult to see progress on either front, as these conditions often reinforce each other.
-You can start by asking your primary care provider for a referral, contacting your insurance company for a list of in-network providers, or using an online therapist directory, where you can sort by specialty and location.
+Without a comprehensive treatment plan that addresses both the eating disorder and the OCD, it will be difficult to see progress on either front, as these conditions often reinforce each other.

-How to Cope with Comorbid OCD & Eating Disorders
+How to Cope With Comorbid OCD and Eating Disorders

 - Practice meditation: Meditation can be helpful in quieting obsessive thoughts and managing stress.